 In the 80s and early 90s we were SILKs (single-income, lotsa kids) living next door to DINKs (double-income, no kids) in old-town Champaign.
 Normal child noise drove the neighbors crazy.
-We found a small, affordable place just 5 miles from Champaign (now only 4!) where we could raise our family without bothering anyone.
+We found a small, affordable homestead just 5 miles from Champaign (now only 4!) where we could raise our family without bothering anyone.

 An additional benefit of our farm life has been good health!
 In the city, I (Penny) had the worst allergy trouble of anyone I knew, except my mother and maternal grandfather.
 Fall ragweed season had me flat in bed in misery for a month.
 Migraine headaches were debilitating.